-The Puget Sound Education Center is located at the University Center in Gray Wolf Hall on the campus of Everett Community College in Everett, Washington.
+Puget Sound Education Center

+Located at the University Center in Gray Wolf Hall on the campus of Everett Community College in Everett, Washington.
 This center serves online undergraduate and graduate students in the Pacific Northwest.

-University Center at Everett Community College 2000 Tower Street Everett, WA 98201
+University Center at Everett Community College

+2000 Tower Street Everett, WA 98201